randallreedjr/git_switch/README.md

 ## Configuration

+To run the guided setup, use `git switch --config`.

-Although a guided setup is planned, for now you must manually create your configuration at `~/.gitswitch`.
+You may also manually create or edit your configuration at `~/.gitswitch`.
 The config file is in YAML format.
 Here is an example.

 ```
 personal: